Accrual Accounting Basics for Nonprofits

 What is Accrual Accounting?

 GAAP for nonprofits dictates your organization must utilize accrual accounting.
-Accrual accounting is a form of accounting that follows what’s called the "matching principle".
+For a quick breakdown of a few nonprofit accounting terms, accrual accounting is a form of accounting that follows what’s called the "matching principle".
 This means that you recognize income when it is earned rather than received.
 That is, the payment is not recognized until you follow through on the delivery of a product or service.
 As a result of this type of accounting, accruals will affect your statement of activities and the statement of financial position.

 Essentially, accrual basis accounting accounts for a transaction before any assets are actually exchanged between parties.